Cindy Scroggins—Administrative Assistant

 Ryan Johnson — Percussion

-Ryan Johnson is currently a graduate student at Indiana University where he is pursuing a Master of Library Science degree with a specialization in music librarianship.
-He has been a percussion instructor with the Jeffersonville High School Band since 2015, working primarily with the marching band and winter percussion ensembles.
+Ryan Johnson is currently a graduate from Indiana University where he earned a Master of Library Science degree with a specialization in music librarianship.
+At Indiana University, he works at the William and Gayle Cook Music Library and the Archives of Traditional Music.
+He has been a percussion instructor with the Jeffersonville High School Band program since 2015, working primarily with the marching band and winter percussion ensembles.
 He is a graduate of the University of Louisville where he studied percussion performance with Dr. Greg Byrne.
 He participated in numerous musical ensembles including the University of Louisville New Music Ensemble, Wind Ensemble, University Symphony Orchestra, Percussion Ensembles, and Symphonic Band.
 From 2013-2017, he performed and premiered both chamber and large ensemble works at the UofL New Music Festival.
-Ryan has also performed at music conferences including the 2015 World Association for Symphonic Bands and Ensembles (WASBE) conference in San Diego, California, the 2016 College Band Directors National Association (CBDNA) in Charlestown, South Carolina, and the 2017 American Bandmasters Association (ABA) conference in Lexington, Kentucky.
-In 2017, he served as the principal percussionist for the 2017 Kentucky Music Educators Association (KMEA) intercollegiate band.
-Since 2015, Ryan has worked in the University of Louisville Dwight Anderson Memorial Music Library, where has assisted with the cataloging and processing of special collections, including the Grawemeyer Collection and the music of Mildred Hill and Karl Schmidt.

 Michael Launius, Percussion